rodsenra/pode/README.md

 > that they should remember every state change, and be able to present to you the value of any variable at any
 > point in time.
 Essentially, omniscient debugging means that you can go backwards in time.

-Inspired by the article "Omniscient Debbuging - an easier way to find program bugs" by Bil Lewis [1], I decided to explore the issue in Python.
+Inspired by the article "Omniscient Debugging - an easier way to find program bugs" by Bil Lewis [1], I decided to explore the issue in Python.
 This project is an informal exploration on the subject.